AmadeusW/homeautomation-mediasensor/README.md

 * Turn the light on when sound stops playing
 * Turn the light off when sound starts playing
 * Override the sound sensor and manually control the light
+* Control the light when minimized app restores (Mouse free operation e.g. with alt tab)
-* Turn the light off after a delay when app closes
+* Turn the light off after a delay when app closes (On shutdown)
-* Don't use the sound sensor at all
+* Option to not use the sound sensor at all (Manual operation)

 ## Prerequisites